nwasany74/Paint-Brush/README.md

 The drawing application allows for creating and manipulating geometric shapes using Java's graphics capabilities.
 Note: Applets are deprecated in modern Java, and this project is presented for educational purposes.
 Feel free to explore, modify, and enhance this drawing application!

+How to run
+1)open notepad or notepad ++ for visualization
+2)paste code save the java file and html file in same place with the same name 3)open cmd write javac filename.java
+4)appletviewer filename.html
+5)the applet open and you can use the project